smelling strong odors such as perfume, smoke, fumes, or a new car or carpet

 anything that triggers the headaches

-your child's diet, habits, sleeping patterns, and what seems to help or worsen the headaches
+your child's diet, habits, sleeping patterns, and what seems to help the headaches

 any family history of headaches

-Treatment for your child's headaches will depend on what the doctor determines is the likely cause.
-But most everyday headaches can be cared for at home with little medical intervention.
+Treatment for headaches depends on what the doctor thinks is the likely cause.

-To help ease your child's pain, have him or her:
+To help ease the pain, have your child: